danini/progressive-x/README.md

 When using the algorithm, please cite `Barath, Daniel, and Matas, Jiří.
 "Progressive-X: Efficient, Anytime, Multi-Model Fitting Algorithm".
 Proceedings of the IEEE International Conference on Computer Vision.
 2019`.

-If you use it with Graph-Cut RANSAC as a proposal engine, please cite `Barath, Daniel, and Matas, Jiří.
+If you use Progressive-X with Graph-Cut RANSAC as a proposal engine, please cite `Barath, Daniel, and Matas, Jiří.
 "Graph-cut RANSAC."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018`.